BreakCodeLearn/redis-learning/README.md

 $ docker exec -it redis7 sh
 ```
 4. Clone the repository in the IDE of your choice
-5. Make sure you have jedis jar and POM xml updated
+5. Make sure you have jedis jar and POM xml updated for dependencies

 Note: Install the extensions like Maven for Java as needed.